-An independent compliance audit is required at ITC Grant closing when a grant award is \$100,000 or more.
+An ITC Grant audit is required at ITC Grant closing when a grant award is \$100,000 or more.
 Additionally, approximately 20% of grantees with awards under \$100,000 may be randomly selected for an audit.
 The responsibility for arranging the audit and funding the audit will be borne by the Department.
 Grantees who have previous uncompleted audits will be required to have a finished audit report before funds can be disbursed for the following year.
+Failure to communicate and complete the ITC Grant audit in a timely manner may be an audit finding or considered when determining "Good Standing".